.png)

 Additional risks include: capital calls with little notice that may force poorly-timed asset sales, markups based on unvalidated transactions, dilution of ownership through later financing rounds, and limited access to top-performing managers — what is broadly offered typically falls in the middle of the distribution.

 A pitch is not a purpose.
-A deal is not a plan.

-We don't chase deals or make bets on pitches.
 We own the best, the most accomplished businesses and brands in the world, with proven management, the strongest track records, and the deepest competitive advantages.

 You know what you own, why you own it, and how much it costs.